 To be more precise, as well as technically correct, the area actually qualifies as a close grouping of separate sand dunes.
 These also appear closely adjacent to the nearby Lake Bennet.
 Also, the bountiful sand deposited during the last period of glacial activity.

 The extremely unusual location further quickly earned it a distinct status.
 That’s due to its popularity for various recreational activities.
 As a result, numerous local residents, and increasingly tourists, as well, utilize the dunes for several activities.

-Additionally, these include numerous activities.
+These include numerous types of popular functions.
 Among these is such uses as hiking, all-terrain vehicular activities, and sand boarding.
 Finally, the nature of the remarkable site also appears to be rapidly making it a popular site for skydiving.